ankchatu/SimpleCalculator/README.md

 # SimpleCalculator

-expected/ need to add : a textfile with name inputFile at user.home directory location out file will be generated with name outputFile at same localtion.
+1.expected/ need to add : a textfile with name "inputFile" at user.home directory location 2.Result file will be generated with name "outputFile" at same location.